Scarcity is one of the closing techniques certain salespeople have used for years to try to make customers buy.

 Leave Always Be Closing To The Movies

-With the right tools, your salespeople can adapt to any situation and any buyer persona they encounter.
+With the right tools, your salespeople can adapt to any situation and buyer persona.

 Proper training gives them the tools and lays the foundation for closing sales organically while creating a memorable experience for your customers.
-While each customer and situation will be different, the foundation remains the same.
+While each customer and situation will differ, the foundation remains the same.

 And that foundation is not to always be closing.